Penn Natl Gaming Falling Today on Above-Average Volume (PENN) | Comtex SmarTrend

 Penn Natl Gaming Falling Today on Above-Average Volume (PENN)

-Shares of Penn Natl Gaming are trading down 38.6% to $4.50 today on above average volume.
-Today's volume of 5.8 million shares tops the average 30-day volume of 4.7 million shares.
+Penn Natl Gaming shares are trading on heavy volume today, having fallen -17.6% to $9.28.
+About 7.9 million shares have been traded today, as compared to the 30-day average volume of 6.0 million shares.
 Spikes in volume can validate a breakout or signify a potential turning point.

-SmarTrend is tracking the current trend status for Penn Natl Gaming and will alert subscribers who have PENN in their portfolio or watchlist when shares have changed trend direction.
+SmarTrend is monitoring the recent change of momentum in Penn Natl Gaming.
+Please refer to our Company Overview for the results of our proprietary technical indicators that have been scanning shares of Penn Natl Gaming in search of a potential trend change.

 Keywords: unusual volume penn natl gaming